-Card member earn ample of points for using this card on buying office equipment and gas and also while paying for hotel stays and telecom services.
-Every hundred points entitle you to claim one dollar.
+Card members earn ample of points for using this card for buying office equipment and gasoline and also while paying for hotel stays and telecom services.
+Every hundred points equal one dollar.

 You may redeem your points for rewards as per the Ultimate Rewards program from Chase that includes gift cards, commodities, travel and even cash back.